How to Measure the ROI of SEO

 Here’s how both types of businesses can set up conversion tracking on their sites:

-The best way to track revenue from an ecommerce store is to set up ecommerce tracking using Google’s instructions.
+The best way to track revenue from an ecommerce store is to set up ecommerce tracking events using Google’s instructions.
+This process will help you capture ecommerce data and send it straight to GA4 for analysis.

-Once you start tracking ecommerce data on your site, you’ll be able to access an Ecommerce Overview (Conversions > Ecommerce > Overview) report with all of the information related to your online sales.
+Once you start tracking ecommerce events, you can access an ecommerce report (Reports > Monetization > Ecommerce purchases) with all the information related to your online sales.

 This report is useful for measuring your site’s overall success and monitoring your performance.
-So even if you aren’t planning to calculate your ROI from SEO immediately, we recommend that you set up ecommerce tracking as soon as possible.
+So even if you aren’t planning to calculate your ROI from SEO immediately, we recommend setting up ecommerce tracking as soon as possible.

 The sooner you start collecting data, the more you’ll have to work with when you decide to start digging into Analytics more.

-If you don’t make sales directly on your site, it’s a little more difficult to get exact data on how much revenue you generate.
+If you don’t make sales directly on your site, getting exact data on how much revenue you generate is a little more difficult.
 The most accurate estimate comes from assigning dollar values to each of your on-site conversions based on past sales data.

 - Determine how many of the leads convert into sales.
 For example, if you get 100 lead forms per month and 25 of those leads become customers, that goal has a 25% conversion rate.